small-tech/svelte-nano-donate/README.md

 Here’s [a live demo of this example built using SvelteKit](https://small-tech.org/demo/svelte-nano-donate) ([source code](https://github.com/small-tech/svelte-nano-donate-demo/)).

 The `colour` value specified here will be used for the text.
 Also, the `border-colour` of form elements will automatically be calculated as a lighter tint of this colour, unless you specify that property explicitly.

+> _Please make sure you check the contrast ratio of the colours you choose for accessibility.
+You can do so using [Lea Verou](https://lea.verou.me/)’s [online contrast ratio tool](https://contrast-ratio.com) or, if you want to use an eyedropper tool to sample colours, a native app for your platform like [Daniel Foré](https://github.com/danrabbit)’s excellent [Harvey ](https://appcenter.elementary.io/com.github.danrabbit.harvey/) on [elementary OS](https://elementary.io/))._

 The component comes with automatic dark mode support.